 If you choose to ignore the fundamentals and avoid the craft, it cannot be replaced with more prompts later.
 In trivial cases you can fake it some time, but sooner or later you need to understand things on deeper level.

-I am not against coming up with ideas and making them tangible quickly.
-I am all for it.
-At the same time, it is not reasonable to expect to replace activities that actually requires thinking and real work.
-Spinning of a convincing weekend PoC is indeed amazing, but in the end of the day, it is better to avoid making statements that gives the impression no more dicovery work is needed.
-It's never that easy.
+I’m not against coming up with ideas and making them tangible quickly — I’m all for it.
+At the same time, it’s not reasonable to expect such speed to replace activities that actually require thinking and real work.
+Spinning up a convincing weekend PoC is indeed amazing, but at the end of the day, it’s better to avoid making statements that give the impression no more discovery work is needed.
+It’s never that easy.